schranzhofer/OER_for_RDM/README.md

 <!--
-author:   Your Name
+author:   Hermann Schranzhofer

-email:    your@mail.org
+email:    hermann.schranzhofer@tugraz.at

 version:  0.0.1

 language: en

-narrator: US English Female

-comment:  Try to write a short comment about
+comment:  This is a short course on the topic Research Data Management.
-          your course, multiline is also okay.
+          It was created during the project FAIR Data Austria.

 link:     https://cdn.jsdelivr.net/chartist.js/latest/chartist.min.css